A Guide to Travel Guides

 Eye Witness Travel Guides (Dorling Kindersley)

 Eye Witness books are better than any other travel guides at letting you know what things look like.
 They're fantastic for that.
-But like Fodor's, they prescribe paths through neighbourhoods.
-They have the mixed blessing of skipping over lesser sites, so you can look through a neighbourhood in the book and see what you like relatively easily even if you're not following the route.
-One thing that drives me crazy about their guide books is that they tell you if a site cost money - but not how much.
-And their listed hours are frequently wrong.
+One thing I dislike is that they tell you if a site cost money - but not how much, and they make no attempt to list hours.
+I'm also not a fan of their hotel or restaurant listings.

 Lonely Planet

-The hip, poor traveller's guide.
+For the "hip," poor traveller.
 Lists cheap restaurants as well as expensive ones, and mixes listings for youth hostels in with the hotels.
 Definitely the best if you're looking for cheap places to stay.
 Goes off the beaten track some.
 Good at local history and customs.
 My problem with Lonely Planet is that they have too much attitude for their own good, and they claim authority in areas they aren't actually authoritative in (ie. "You must do this while in a bar in San Francisco," inviting you to make a fool of yourself).

 Rough Guides

-My personal favourite.
+My personal favourite (by a small margin).
 The Mini-Rough Guides have been good too.
-They strike the balance (for me anyway) between the more traditional guides (ie. Fodor's) and the overly "hip" guides (Lonely Planet).
+They strike the balance (for me anyway) between the more traditional guides like Fodor's and the overly "hip" Lonely Planet.
 They list cheap restaurants and hotels with the expensive ones, and they go easy on the attitude.
+Or perhaps I should say that I like their attitude better than Lonely Planet's, because the Rough Guide definitely sports some.
 Good at local history and customs.
-Descriptions of sites are usually extensive and quite accurate.
-Not many pictures.
+Descriptions of sites are usually extensive and mostly accurate.
+Not many pictures, although they've put a few more in got to what I'd call "enough."